Jhon Jairo Velásquez: Criminal career

 Velásquez was identified as one of the foremost hitmen of the Medellín cartel.
-He confessed to 257 personal killings, the kidnapping of then-candidate for mayor of Bogotá, Andrés Pastrana Arango (who would later become the President of the Republic), the kidnapping of Francisco Santos (who would later become vice president), kidnapping and murder of Colombian politician Carlos Mauro Hoyos, complicity in the murder of the governor of Antioquia, Antonio Roldán Betancur, in a failed mission entrusted to Velásquez and John Jairo Arias Tascón, alias "Pinina", to kill a police colonel, and the killing of politician and Presidential candidate Luis Carlos Galán Sarmiento.
+He confessed to 257 killings, the kidnapping of then-candidate for mayor of Bogotá, Andrés Pastrana Arango (who would later become the President of the Republic), the kidnapping of Francisco Santos (who would later become vice president), the kidnapping and murder of Colombian politician Carlos Mauro Hoyos, complicity in the murder of the governor of Antioquia, Antonio Roldán Betancur, in a failed mission entrusted to Velásquez and John Jairo Arias Tascón, alias "Pinina", to kill a police colonel, and the killing of politician and Presidential candidate Luis Carlos Galán Sarmiento.
 He also admitted to arranging over 3,000 killings.
-He also helped to plan the plane bombing that killed 110 people.
+He also helped to plan the 1989 bombing of Avianca Flight 203 that killed 110 people.

 In May 2018 Velásquez was arrested on charges of extortion and criminal conspiracy.
 It has been claimed that he was blackmailing former associates of Pablo Escobar who were still in control of some of his assets.

 Convictions

-From 1992 until 2014, Velásquez served out a prison sentence on charges of terrorism, drug trafficking, extortion, conspiracy for terrorist purposes and murder.
+From 1992 until 2014, Velásquez served a prison sentence on charges of terrorism, drug trafficking, extortion, conspiracy for terrorist purposes and murder.
 He had received a sentence of thirty years, the maximum provided for under Colombian penal law.
 During 2000 and 2001, Velásquez was involved in armed clashes in La Modelo prison.
 In 2008, he was sentenced to twelve years for other judicial proceedings against him.
 On August 22, 2014, he received probation for having served three-fifths of his sentence.
-At age of 52, he was released on August 26, 2014, after 23 years and 3 months in prison.
+Aged 52, he was released on August 26, 2014, after 23 years and 3 months in prison.

 In 2018 he returned to prison on extortion charges and a subsequent conviction and in 2020 died while incarcerated.